 - Using a U.S. Limited Liability Company (LLC) to Reduce Taxes

 Is the United States a Tax Haven?

 To answer the question as to whether the US is a genuine tax haven, we first need to clarify what exactly a tax haven is.
 Generally, the term “tax haven” refers to any jurisdiction which allows foreigners or non-residents to pay very little or no tax.
 Usually, the foreign individual will have to use some type of corporate vehicle such as an LLC that allows them the ability to reap the benefits of little or no taxes.
 Popular offshore tax havens include Cayman Islands, Belize, Panama, and British Virgin Islands, the distinction between these economies are that they are primarily made up of offshore financial services whereas places like the US, Ireland, UK, Nederlands, though they have similar tax policies they have a more dynamic economy that does not rely on offshore wealth accumulation.

 The US and the international organizations that support it and its interests together with the OECD and EU have in the last 10 years begun cracking down on offshore tax haven and their corporate legislation.
 The somewhat paradoxical nature of the whole situation is that these same countries are tax havens in their own right.
-The US offers much of the same attractive tax benefits to foreigners with a US-based LLC in numerous states, including some of the most popular Delaware and Wyoming.
+The US offers much of the same attractive tax benefits to foreigners with a US-based LLC in numerous states, including some of the most popular Delaware.